Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

 The last part of the numerical tests is devoted to particular shapes that present tunnel-type features corresponding to real cavities, which we would like to distinguish from fake ones due to missing data.
 A 2D example is depicted in Figure~\ref{fig:tunnel}, where one can notice that if a portion of the cloud $\pcloud$ is distributed along two close parallel lines, the evolution would be stopped by the vanishing of the transport term, namely by the orthogonality between $\nabla\phi$ and $\nabla d$, even if the distance function is still large.
 This is topologically analogous to the case of holes in the ``Knot'' test, but metrically different, since by ``tunnels'' we mean ``holes'' that are sufficiently long with respect to the size of their cross section.

-To address this issue we propose to modify the governing PDE \eqref{eq:levelset:pde} if the following conditions holds: on an active quadrant $j\in\tilde\grid$, if $d_j>4\dxmin$ and $\modulo{\nabla d_j}<0.9$, we replace the velocity field $\nabla d$ with $\nabla\phi$, which is in practice a way of letting the level set $\phi$ proceed in the same direction followed so far.
+To address this issue we propose to modify the governing PDE \eqref{eq:levelset:pde} if the following conditions hold: on an active quadrant $j\in\tilde\grid$, if $d_j>4 h_\pcloud$ and $\modulo{\nabla d_j}<0.9$, we replace the velocity field $\nabla d$ with $\nabla\phi$, which is in practice a way of letting the level set $\phi$ proceed in the same direction followed so far.
 Note that a condition on the scalar product $\nabla\phi\cdot\nabla d$ might be too strong and might expose to the risk of perturbing the evolution even in well resolved areas.

 We first consider a synthetic object constituted by a cylinder with a hole connecting the two parallel faces.
-The cloud has $16000$ points, its resolution is $h_\pcloud\approx\num{4.78e-2}$ and we start with $\dxmin=\num{6.60e-2}$, by setting $C_\pcloud=2$.
+The cloud has $16000$ points, its resolution is $h_\pcloud\approx\num{2.40e-2}$ and we start with $\dxmin=\num{3.19e-2}$, by setting $C_\pcloud=1$.
 The results obtained with the original PDE \eqref{eq:levelset:pde} and with the modified one are depicted in Figure~\ref{fig:cylinderIsocontours}, clearly showing the difference between the two algorithms in properly detecting the cavity at the centre.

-Similar considerations can be done for the ``Mechanical Part'' test: we process a point cloud of $4102$ points, with $h_\pcloud\approx\num{7.34e-3}$, presenting various features like sharp edges and corners, rounded parts, and a cavity in the centre.
-We set $C_\pcloud=4$ and perform $R=3$ runs, starting with $\dxmin=\num{4.60e-3}$ and allowing the modified velocity to come into play during the evolution.
-The result of the reconstruction procedure are shown in Figure~\ref{fig:mechPartReconstruction}.
+Similar considerations can be done for the ``Mechanical Part'' test: we process a point cloud of $4102$ points, with $h_\pcloud\approx\num{1.84e-2}$, presenting various features like sharp edges and corners, rounded parts, and a cavity in the centre.
+We set $C_\pcloud=0.5$ and thus set $\dxmin=\num{1.04e-2}$ allowing the modified velocity to come into play during the evolution.
+The result of the reconstruction procedure is shown in Figure~\ref{fig:mechPartReconstruction}.

-\paragraph{Remark} We point out that the modification of the governing PDE proposed in this section is safe is presence of area of missing data like those of the ``Frog'' of \S~\ref{ssec:realData}.
+\paragraph{Remark} We point out that the modification of the governing PDE proposed in this section can be applied for all the test cases presented in this work, even in presence of missing data, which is the case of the ``Frog'' of \S~\ref{ssec:realData}.
 Indeed, in such cases, the condition $\modulo{\nabla d_j}<0.9$ would not be satisfied and the computed level set will not protrude inside the object.